Depending on the stage profile, Jonas Vingegaard’s bike can be a Cervelo R5, S5, or P3.

-Over the course of 108 editions (up to 2021), the Tour de France has been won on 36 different bike brands.
+Over the course of 109 editions (up to 2022), the Tour de France has been won by 36 different bike brands.
 Many of these brands are unknown to cycling fans today.
-Only a handful of brands such as Bianchi, Colnago, Pinarello, Specialized, and Trek are synonymous with the fans today.
+Only a handful of brands, such as Colnago, Pinarello, Specialized, and Trek are synonymous with the fans today.

 The road bike industry has undergone massive change and innovation in the past 20 years by introducing new technologies such as electronic shifting, carbon fiber frames, disc brakes, and tubeless tires.

 This article will go back in history and explore the bike brands that have won the Tour de France.